wheremyfoodat/Gameboy-logs/README.md

 Or on Nintendo Switch Online: SW-8356-6970-6111

-Note: All logs are zipped aside from the bootrom one.
+Note: All logs are zipped.
 The Blargg11 one had to be zipped twice cause it's too :beeg:

 Format: [registers] (mem[pc] mem[pc+1] mem[pc+2] mem[pc+3])